RESPONSIBILITY AT RUKA SKI RESORT

 Ruka’s new water treatment plan began its operations in 2016, and the strictest permit conditions in Finland are applied in the plant.
 The treatment process selected according to these conditions is ideal in Ruka, where the volume of sewage varies significantly and the temperature of sewage in the treatment plant is low.
 Explore Ruka wastewater treatment plant >

 Protect Our Winters Finland

-Climate change poses a huge threat to the future of winter hobbies.
-The winters are getting shorter and snow falls are reducing.
-Protect Our Winters Finland is part of the international POW movement that brings together winter sports enthusiasts and winter sports companies to work against climate change.
-In practice, POW's activities include information on climate change and its impact on winter sports, organizing campaigns and events and influencing politicians and companies in the field.
+Climate change is a significant threat to the future of winter sports.
+Winters become shorter and the amount of snow is reduced.
+Protect Our Winters Finland is a part of the international POW movement that brings together winter sport enthusiasts and companies involved with winter sports to combat climate change.
+In practice, POW’s operations include raising awareness of climate change and its impact on winter sports, arranging campaigns and events and lobbying key decision-makers and companies in the industry.

 Ruka is one of the main partners of POW Finland.

 PARTICIPATE AND GIVE FEEDBACK

 Do you have any suggestions regarding the responsibility efforts of Ruka Ski Resort?
 We are glad to hear how you think we could develop the responsibility and environmental friendliness of Ruka Ski Resort.
 Send us your ideas! send us your idea >